istefanis/controllio/README.md

 Controllio is a web app which lets Control Systems engineers design & experiment with LTI (linear time-invariant) dynamical systems.

+It provides functionality for both continuous-time (s-domain) & discrete-time (z-domain) systems.

-So far, functionality has been implemented for:
+So far, the following features have been implemented:

-- the analytical computation of the overall transfer function (tf) of a system modeled by interconnected elements in the s-domain
+- the analytical computation of the overall transfer function (tf) of a system modeled by interconnected elements in the s- and z-domains
 - the generation of its Bode and Nyquist plots
 - the numerical computation of its time response plot
 - the numerical computation of its zeros/poles & some characteristic numbers, ex. bandwidth
 - the numerical computation of its stability
+- the transformation of a tf between continuous and discrete-time domains via approximate methods

 > _This is a web GUI tool.
 For a command-line one, check the [lti-freq-domain-toolbox](https://github.com/istefanis/lti-freq-domain-toolbox)_